 Were the valves serviced recently?
 Were the belts replaced?
-Belts and valves need inspection every 6,000-7,500 miles for air-cooled machines, and belts have to be replaced every two times you do the valves.
+Belts and valves need inspection every 6,000-7,500 miles for air-cooled machines (and even the liquid-cooled superbike-powered S4 series), and belts have to be replaced every two times you do the valves.

 Servicing valves needs a couple of special tools, plus buckets to put over the shims, and about 4-6 hours of your time.
 I did mine under the supervision of an experienced Ducati mechanic, Lucy, at MotoGuild in San Francisco.
-It took me a few hours (and I added on some more time to replace the belts plus change the oil and do a few other things.
+It took me a few hours (and I added on some more time to replace the belts plus change the oil and do a few other things).

 If there is no evidence the belts have been replaced — plan on getting this done, and get a quote for it first.
-Expect it to be between US$600-1,000, depending on the mechanic and what part o the world you’re in.
+Expect it to be between US$600-1,000, depending on the mechanic and what part of the world you’re in.